nichtsam/syke/docs/frontend/features/readme.md

-# Product Requirements Documents
+# Feature Specifications

-This folder contains product requirement documents (PRDs) for each core feature in the application.
+This folder contains planning documents for each core feature in the application.
-Each PRD outlines the purpose, user goals, key components, and data requirements of the feature.
+Each document outlines the feature’s purpose, user goals, key components, and underlying data needs.

 ## Features